marciot/mac-tip/README.md

 * Type `unmount` followed by a volume's number to unmount it.

-*The unmount process will fail if you have any open files or applications in the volume.
-If this happens, close those files and try again.*
+*The unmount process will fail if you have any open files or applications in the volume; if this happens, close those files and try again.*

 Once you have the cartridge unmounted, you will need to tell TIP which SCSI device to use: